PGelss/scikit_tt/README.md

 ### 3.1 Systems of linear equations

-In order to approximate the solution of a system of linear equations in the TT format, the *alternating linear scheme* (ALS) and the *modified alternating linear scheme* (MALS) are implemented in **scikit_tt**.
-The basic idea is to fix all components of the tensor network except for one (or two in the MALS case).
-This yields a series of low-dimensional problems, which can then be solved using classical numerical methods.
-For details, see [3].
+In order to approximate the solution of a system of linear equations in the TT format, a series of low-dimensional problems can be solved by fixing certain components of the tensor network.
+For this purpose, the *alternating linear scheme* (ALS) and the *modified alternating linear scheme* (MALS) [3] are implemented in *solvers/sle.py*.

 ```
 als .................. alternating linear scheme for solving systems of linear equations in the TT format